silinternational/ecs-right-size-cluster-lambda/README.md

 have NPM and Go installed locally you can use the Docker image with Docker Compose to build and deploy from a container so you do not have to install all dependencies locally.
 Here are instructions for deploying with Docker:

-1. Copy `.env.example` to `.env`
-2. Update with appropriate values
+1. Copy `.env.example` to `.env` and update with appropriate values
-3. Run `docker-compose run app bash`
+2. Run `docker-compose run app ./deploy-lambdas.sh`
-4. From inside container run `./deploy-lambdas.sh`
-5. Done.

 ## IAM Permissions for running Serverless
 In order for Serverless to do its work you'll need a user with the following IAM permissions: